binarylawyer/Linux_Guide/index.md

 #### Setting up Ubuntu 20.14 LTS
 ___

+This is a guide to setting up and hardening a Linux server.
+This guide has links to all kinds of things but it will never be complete.

+That's where you come in.

+You can send in your links to this guide or simple design suggestions.
+It's all welcome and appreciated.
+This guide was published in GitHub so that Aerostat and LOCM folks can contribute to something that is a public good.
+If you want to donate to this publication, that's perfectly fine.
+This guide will have a few wallets (ETH, Near, etc.) for crypto donations, art, voxels, etc.
+If you're so inclined, send a message and I will send back the relevant crypto wallet address.
+Feel free to use this guide and fork it as much as you like.
+If it helps you to learn Linux and Git a little bit faster then that makes this whole project worth it.

+This version is focused on hardening the servers.

 #### Create a repository from this template

 [Go to this repository page on Github](https://binarylawyer.github.io/Linux_Guide/) and click the `Use this template` button on the top right of the page.